eclipse-thingweb/node-wot/packages/binding-http/README.md

 ### Client Example

-The client example tries to connect to a TestThing via HTTP and reads a property `string`.
-The ThingDescription is located under the follwing uri http://plugfest.thingweb.io:8083/testthing.
+The client example tries to connect to a TestThing via HTTP and reads the `string` property.
+The Thing Description is located under the following uri <http://plugfest.thingweb.io:8083/testthing>.

 `node example-client.js`